rdpoor/jsmn/README.md

 * String - a quoted sequence of chars, e.g.: `"foo"`
 * Primitive - a number, a boolean (`true`, `false`) or `null`

-Besides start/end positions, jsmn tokens for complex types (like arrays or objects) also contain a number of child items, so you can easily follow object hierarchy.
+Besides start of string and length, jsmn tokens for complex types (like arrays or objects) also contain the number of child items so you can easily follow object hierarchy.

 This approach provides enough information for parsing any JSON data and makes